 Clicking a site either on the map or in the Sites panel will zoom and recenter the map on the location of that site.
 Selecting a site will also populate the top portion of the Sites panel with information about the selected site and tools for interacting with the site.
 Expand each section in the table below to view a description of each tool.

-The Sites panel also contains a Sites without coordinates check box.
-Enabling this option will filter the list to show only sites that do not have coordinates specified.
+The Sites panel also contains With coordinates and Without coordinates check boxes.
+These options can be used to filter the list to show only sites that do have coordinates specified or sites that do not have coordinates specified.
 If there are sites that are missing their coordinate values, it is not possible for those sites to be displayed on the map.

 The Edit button beside each site in the Sites panel can be used to specify or update coordinates for a site.
 Only users with the Editor role have the necessary permissions to change site locations.
 To specify coordinates for a site: